Skip to main content

 Our work in the field so far

-The 2018 Plan’s priorities were to develop and share new infrastructure for the Welsh language, in particular:
+The Plan’s priorities were to develop and share new infrastructure for the Welsh language, in particular:

-• Computer-assisted translation
+• computer-assisted translation

-Why call for information?
+Why call for information

-Since we published the Welsh language technology action plan in 2018, we’ve funded, created, and worked on many of the components that the Welsh language needs in the digital age.
+Since we published the Plan, we’ve funded, created, and worked on many of the components that the Welsh language needs in the digital age.

-One goal of our Cymraeg 2050: A million Welsh speakers strategy is to increase the use of our language, so we’d also like to know what type of technology would help increase the use of the Welsh language?
+One goal of our Cymraeg 2050: A million Welsh speakers strategy is to increase the use of our language, so we’d also like to know what type of technology would help increase the use of the Welsh language.

 What needs to improve to make it easier for people to use technology in Welsh?

-How can you let us know what you need?
+How you can let us know what you need

 Questions to help you respond